 1. Go to Edit steps of a test case and Add a step, select step name as Assert

-2. Add the CSS of asserted element(using pick CSS in the extension), give the text/values, name the step and select the assertion type
+2. Give value/text of the element you want to check, Add the CSS of asserted element(using pick CSS in the extension), name the step and select the assertion type

 Following are the Assertion types and its usage